hpe-dev-incubator/hpe-dev-portal/content/blog/chif-driver-not-found.md

 ## When can you get this error ?

-The most typical situation is TBD/above case.
+The most typical situation is when you are logged in as a privileged user a non iLO based server, a virtual machine or a laptop, as explained above.

-## VMware infra: Did not install correctly the HPE custom VMware packages !
+I've seen as well case where VMware system managers installed manually an rpm iLOrest package in their ESXi hypervisor instead of getting it installed with the supported HPE custom images.

 ## Python / PowerShell scripts